c3d/xl/doc/HANDBOOK_1-syntax.md

   individual source code lines.
 * `STATEMENT` is the precedence that delimits [expressions from statements](#tweak-1-expression-vs-statement).
-   Anyting operator with a lower precedence belongs to a statement, like `if` or `loop`.
+   Any operator with a lower precedence belongs to a statement, like `if` or `loop`.
 Any operator with a higher precedence belongs to an expression, like `+` or `*`.
 * `DEFAULT` is the default precedence for names and symbols.
 It is not